 She carefully wrapped the measuring tape around the watermelon and proudly announced its circumference to the class.

-We measured the length of the watermelon next.
+We measured the length of the watermelon next in our watermelon STEM book.

 (Although we used a measuring tape, you could use LEGO blocks to measure instead.)